CMMC Level 2 Certification Checklist

 - Protect the confidentiality of backup information.

-Personnel Security
+Personnel security

-This is a small family of controls that requires businesses to properly manage personnel changes such as hiring, transfers, and offboarding.
+This is a small family of controls that requires businesses to properly manage personnel changes, such as hiring, transfers, and offboarding.
 This includes ensuring necessary agreements, identity verifications, background checks, and other personnel controls.

-Physical Protection
+Physical protection

 Physical Protection involves safeguarding hardware, software, networks, and data from damage or loss caused by physical events.
 This domain requires organizations to take various actions to reduce the risk of physical harm, such as:

-- Controll physical access devices.
+- Control physical access devices.

 - Limit physical access to systems and equipment to authorized users only.

-- Maint audit logs of physical access.
+- Maintain audit logs of physical access.

-Risk Assessment
+Risk assessment

 There are two major requirements that cover the performance of regular risk assessments: